fengalin/raspdac-on-osmc/README.md

 Kodi uses the [XBMC LCDproc add-on](http://kodi.wiki/view/Add-on:XBMC_LCDproc) to show informations on a display.
 Obviously, the add-on relies on a properly configured [LCDproc](https://github.com/lcdproc/lcdproc) server.
-LCDproc supports the OLED HD44780 display that comes with the RaspDAC.
+LCDproc supports the HD44780 compliant displays.
+The WINSTAR WEH001602A display that comes with the RaspDAC uses the HD44780 protocol.
+Still, I had to modify it in order to be able to select the font bank.
+For this reason, we will use my version.
-LCDproc gained support for the Raspeberry Pi 3 recently, so we need to get a newer version (0.5.9) than the one we can get from OSMC (0.5.7-2 as of today).

 LCDproc generation requires automake:
 ``` bash